-Key events in the history of Mary Baldwin College illustrate the changes that have made MBC a national leader in personalized and transforming liberal arts education.
+Key events in the history of Mary Baldwin College illustrate the milestones that have made MBC a national leader in personalized and transforming liberal arts education.

-1844 – First Charter of Augusta Female Seminary granted by Virginia State Legislature
+1844 – First charter of Augusta Female Seminary granted by Virginia General Assembly.

 1863 – Mary Julia Baldwin elected principal of Augusta Female Seminary, assisted by Agnes R. McClung.
 Miss Baldwin remained principal until her death on July 2, 1897.

 1895 – The Board of Trustees requested and received approval to change the name of the school to Mary Baldwin Seminary “as an acknowledgement of their high appreciation of the valuable service and unparalleled success of the Principal for thirty-five years.”

 1916 – Mary Baldwin Seminary approved by the Virginia Legislature as a junior college.

 1923 – Approval by the Commonwealth of Virginia established Mary Baldwin College as a four-year liberal arts institution.

 1940 – First Apple Day picnic held at a nearby college-owned orchard.
 Event officially named “Apple Day” October 1, 1946.